Skip to content

 • Booking is via lochlomond-trossachs.org — summer weekends book out weeks in advance

-• Most of the national park is still free — the zones are specific lochside strips, not the whole park.
+• Most of the national park is still free — the zones are specific lochside strips covering less than 4% of the park.
 Outside zones and outside the season, standard Access Code rules apply

 Loch Lomond & The Trossachs is the only part of Scotland where wild camping isn't automatically free under the Access Code.
 That single fact catches out thousands of walkers every year who arrive at Rowchoish on a Saturday in July expecting to pitch for free and discover they've needed a £4.50 permit booked three weeks in advance.
-This is the complete practical guide to the zones, the permits, and the plenty of legal free alternatives within the same park.
+This is the complete practical guide to the zones, the permits, and the plenty of legal free alternatives within the same park — and, at the foot, the byelaw review that could change the rules for 2027.

 What the Camping Management Zones actually are